-This is toxic in relationships
+Beware: This is toxic in marriage

 We’ve all been betrayed and we’ve all betrayed others.
 I can almost guarantee this is true for all of us, although we only seem to remember the times when we’ve been betrayed.
 We conveniently “forget” the times we’ve betrayed others, in big and small ways.